arvindraj-lab/ml-planning/.github/ISSUE_TEMPLATE/watsonx-model-lifecycle-request.md

    1. URL [optional]: ...
       {URL for documentation that is specific for this model's deprecation stage.}
 1. [ ] **Constriction stage specification**:
-   {This section specifies a constriction period for the model, where the model is no longer available in the tuning APIs, and is still available in the inferencing APIs.
+   {This section specifies a constriction period for the model, where the model is no longer available in the tuning APIs, and is still available in the inference APIs.
 Inference calls for this model return a warning.}
    1. Start date: ...
       {Date when the constriction period starts.}
    1. URL [optional]: ...